ngsoti/rulezet-core/README.md

 - The **most** important feature to enhance user comfort while working in different environments 😉.

----

 ## Rule's Formats

 New rule formats may be added over time.
 If you want to propose a new format, feel free to open an **issue** on our [GitHub](https://github.com/ngsoti/rulezet-core.git).

-Currently, the supported formats are:
+Currently, the supported rule formats are:

 - yara
 - sigma